hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 `Description` and `MarkdownDescription`.

-At the moment, if the `MarkdownDescription` property is set it will always be used instead of the `Description` property, but it is possible that in the future a different strategy will be employed to surface descriptions to other tooling in a format that best suits their needs, and so specifying both is a good future-proofing strategy.
+At the moment, if the `MarkdownDescription` property is set it will always be used instead of the `Description` property.
+It is possible that a different strategy may be employed in the future to surface descriptions to other tooling in a different format, so we recommend specifying both fields.

 ## Attributes